mikerabat/fronius/Readme.md

 ```

 If successfull it creates
+* Create a database user "fronius" that will be used to create the database
 * A database at /var/lib/fronius/fronius.fdb
 * Installs the fronius acquisition daemon in /usr/bin/froniusd
 * Puts the main configuration file in /etc/froniusd.conf